 Action: Change the resolution for 4938 to

-Rejected, this is not the text from 11ai.
+Rejected, the text commented on is from the baseline document.
+The commented text addresses non-FILS 4 way handshake and is therefore not changed by 11ai.

 CID 4940

 CID: 11ac/11mcD2.6 adds KEK bits column to table 11-8.
 This should be updated to include FILS additions.